andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 speed of development.

 Was it too hard?
 This can happen and it's okay.
-Between every step, feel free to Google for help, read related blog posts, make breaks, and take it step by step.
+Between every step, feel free to Google for help, read related blog posts, take breaks, and take it step by step.
 A take-home exercise is a great opportunity to learn and practice!

 Let's get going!